-At least nine people were wounded, three critically, after a group of Muslims opened fire on Pakistani Christians in an attempt to force them to give up land in Punjab that has been handed down through generations of believers.
+At least nine people were wounded, three critically, after a group of Muslims opened fire on Pakistani Christians in an attempt to force them to give up land in Punjab handed down through generations of believers.

 In October two Christian brothers were shot dead and three of their brothers were among several injured after armed Muslims opened fire in the Okara region of Punjab in a dispute over land.